hmol/LinkCrawler/README.md

 # LinkCrawler
-Will crawl the given webpage for image-tags and hyperlinks.
+Simple console application that will crawl the given webpage for image-tags and hyperlinks.
 If some of them is not working, an message will be sent to slack.
+Also information on all urls will be written to console output.

 ## App.Settings